-One can recall the hue and cry which we the citizens of the nation conducted when Indian cricket team tasted a whitewash defeat in New Zealand prior 2003 world cup.
-What followed next was Indian cricket team turning into the finals of the world cup.
-Violent protest is an absolute no to bring in a change, but had we channelized the same passion (that we have for cricket) to hockey, perhaps things might have been different today.
+One can recall the hue and cry that we, the citizens of the nation, conducted when the Indian cricket team tasted a whitewash defeat in New Zealand prior 2003 world cup.
+What followed next was the Indian cricket team turning into the world cup finals.
+Violent protest is an absolute no to bring in a change but had we channelized the same passion (that we have for cricket) to hockey, perhaps things might have been different today.

-Disclaimer: The above comments are solely my thoughts and do not intend to cause any harm/offence to individuals.
+Disclaimer: The above comments are solely my thoughts, and I do not intend to cause any harm/offense to individuals.

 Joaquim Carvalho was Indian the last time I checked.
 Sad, you should have known that.
 Anyway, nice attempt.